 Unfortunately the detergent failed to remove some marks/stains that we'd expect small&mighty or Tesco to manage, and we're not keen on the fragrance either at the moment!
-One of Method's pages says "squirt directly onto really stubborn stains", so we will try that another time.
+One of Method's pages said "squirt directly onto really stubborn stains," so we will try that another time.

 Wash 3: 60C

 Used 4 squirts for a full-ish load of towels.